A woman I unexpectedly bumped into inspired awe in me as I looked into the deeper side of her derangement. Now she lived in my mind.

 “There were three hundred prophets (maybe she meant thousands) but prophecy has no end.”
 She began to speak.

-Perhaps she deserved a bravo for her mind-blowing answer.
+Does she deserve a bravo for her mind-blowing answer?

 “I believe in God.”
 She declared this phrase again.

 “Who is your God anyway?”
 I asked her for the second time as she roused my curiosity.

 “The one, the one.”
 She answered back as her index finger steadily pointed upward.